 Add an IᑎᖴᑌᔕIOᑎ of more delicate herbs to the brew, by dropping them in the pot once you have removed it from the heat; or allow the decoction to cool to room temperature before pouring it over herbs requiring a ᑕOᒪᗪ IᑎᖴᑌᔕIOᑎ

-A broad categorical term for an ᕼEᖇᗷ that promotes urine production.
+A broad categorical term for an ᕼEᖇᗷ who promotes urine production.

-These herbs are considered to have a drying action, as they purge fluid from body tissues.
+These herbs are considered to have a drying action, as they purge + drain fluid from our body tissues.

 Increasing fluid flow, they can help (especially when paired with various specifying herbs) to flush out a variety of molecules from the kidneys + other organs, often described as a "cleansing" effect.